SiniCode/study-buddy/README.md

-# Study Partner
+# Study Buddy

-**Study Partner** is a web application that consists of activities designed to help students absorb information on computer science.
+**Study Buddy** is a web application that consists of activities designed to help students absorb information on computer science.

 ## Features